OpenFLUID/openfluid-community-docs/src/docs/general/faq.md

 ```
 3) Select `qmake` version by executing `sudo update-alternatives --config qmake` and chose **Qt6** in the list
 4) Ensure qmake version is consistent: `qmake --version`

+## Known issues

+### All systems

+- Potential crash when quitting Builder with an example project opened.
+(Qt5 systems)

+### Fedora

+- Examples projects and simulators cannot be installed.

+### Windows

+- A versioned ware cannot be deleted in DevStudio interface.
+To do so, delete it manually in file explorer.

+If you detect any bugs, please check for [Github issues](https://github.com/OpenFLUID/openfluid/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22confirmed%20bug%20%3Abug%3A%22) first.
+If it is not mentioned, you can [contact us](../start/support.md).